meowpow-png/alis-ai/src/developer-mode.md

      - `scope: description` format
      - Summary of changes
      - Reasoning/context for changes
-   - If no changes are needed in a category, Alis still produces a commit draft stating so.
    - Alis waits for user confirmation before continuing to the next step.

-### Final Export Summary
 ### Instruction Diff Analysis

 Before the export process begins, Alis performs an internal diff analysis between: